View the private investigator's report concerning Donna Lass.

-However the Pines card never made any direct reference to the missing Donna Lass, only insinuated a connection through the 'Tahoe' and 'Sierra Club' references.
-If Donna Lass was murdered by the Zodiac Killer, then the Pines Card may hold a cryptic message, if not, it is simply just another blind alley and another cruel hoax.
+The Pines card never made any direct reference to the missing Donna Lass, only insinuated a connection through the 'Lake Tahoe' and 'Sierra Club' references.
+If Donna Lass was murdered by the Zodiac Killer, then the Pines Card may hold a cryptic message - although it may be simply just another blind alley and another cruel hoax.

-The Pines Card made reference to the snow, but in a sinister way inferred Donna Lass may be buried under it, hence the phrase 'around in the snow' being placed at ground level and pasted upside down.
-In a newspaper article it stated the site depicted on the Pines Card' was from an advertisement published last Sunday by several newspapers.
-It was an artist's rendition of houses among the trees at a project at Incline Village.
-Construction has just begun on the development.
+A newspaper article stated that 'the site depicted on the 'Pines Card' was from an advertisement published last Sunday by several newspapers.
+It was an artist's rendition of houses among the trees at a Boise Cascade Company project at Incline Village, where construction has just begun on the development.
 While much of the Sierra area is under several feet of snow, Incline Village has only two feet on the ground.
-Police went to the area to determine if a search is possible.'
-Lauritzen said "There's no point to a search at this time.
-It's unlikely a victim would be uncovered before spring."
+Police went to the area to determine if a search is possible'.
+Chief Lauritzen added "There's no point to a search at this time.
+It's unlikely a victim would be uncovered before spring".

 Harvey Hines believed the punch-hole in the top right corner of the Pines Card may have indicated a burial site or at least revealed key information to the disappearance of Donna Lass.

 An area near Clair Tappaan Lodge, Norden, California, on Sierra Club groundsi was identified, where a rock configuration of 13 stones were positioned in the form of a cross.
 This area had initially been discovered by Otto Fredericks while out hiking in 1976 and revealed to Hines several years later.
-Harvey Hines informed Zodiac expert Dave Peterson, and an excavation the site was undertaken, but no remains were found.
+Harvey Hines informed Zodiac expert Dave Peterson, and a limited excavation the site was undertaken, but no remains were found.

-In the August of 2000 the South Shore law agencies were presented with an 80 page report from Harvey Hines.
+In the August of 2000, the South Shore law agencies were presented with an 80-page report from Harvey Hines.
 Detective Tom O' Conner reviewed the issues it raised and although not in total agreement with its findings, it nevertheless generated enough to spike his interest.
-The South Lake detective took blood samples from Lass' sister Mary Pilker and using identity cards once owned by Donna Lass, created a record of DNA, to cross match any present unidentified remains or ones discovered in the future.
-Detective Conner said "There is the possibility that her remains have already been found and entered into the data bank."
+The South Lake detective took blood samples from Lass' sister Mary Pilker and using identity cards once owned by Donna Lass, created a record of DNA to cross match any present unidentified remains, or ones discovered in the future.
+Detective Conner said "There is the possibility that her remains have already been found and entered into the data bank".
 He went on to add "If we get a match at least we'll know where she was found.
-Hopefully that would be some kind of closure for the family."
+Hopefully that would be some kind of closure for the family".

-The family of Donna Lass have become disillusioned with certain aspects of the case, "I haven't heard from anyone," Mary Pilker said.
+The family of Donna Lass have become disillusioned with certain aspects of the case, "I haven't heard from anyone", Mary Pilker said.
 "It is quite a disappointment.
-Conner seems to be doing as much as he can and he seems to be doing it all on his own time."
+Conner seems to be doing as much as he can and he seems to be doing it all on his own time".
 Mary Pilker is convinced the Harvey Hines Hines report is the key to solving Donna's case.